ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Facts in Human kin:, - The num­
-ber of languages spoken in tbe World1
-amount to 3*iJ,S—f)(S7 in Furope, 880
-in Asia, 27y in Africa, and ITGG in:
 America.
 The inhabitants of the!
 globe profess more than 1000 different,
 religions.
 The number of men is